Kristofy/uniform-dispersion-problem/README.md

 - **Black**: Wall
 - **Red**: Robot spawn point

-Put your custom field image in the `./palyak` directory and after reloading the webserver load it using the "Load Level" button.
+Put your custom field image in the `./palyak` directory, add it to the `palyak/levels.json` and after reloading the webserver load it using the "Load Level" button.

 Every pixel will be snapped to the nearest valid cell color